mkarneim/pojobuilder/README.md

 		.build();

-For more examples please have a look into the ["samples"] directory.
+For more examples please have a look into the [samples] directory.

 License
 -------